 Courses in this group have the EPLE attribute.

 The major in environmental science is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
-Students in Fordham School of Professional and Continuing Studies may major in environmental science only if their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.
+Students in Fordham's School of Professional and Continuing Studies may major in environmental science only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.

 Fordham College at Rose Hill students: The requirements above are in addition to those of the Core Curriculum.